• Home

 1. Melt butter and almond butter.
 In a large microwave safe bowl, melt the butter and almond butter (about 30-45 seconds).
 Stir until smooth.

-Melted butter and almond butter mixed together with a blue spatula
+Butter and almond butter mixed together in a bowl.

 2. Mix in maple syrup, vanilla extract, cinnamon and sea salt.